 Planning a pregnancy is one of the exhilarating moments for most women.
 Even though it is exciting, it still involves many preparations.
-If you are planning for a pregnancy, know that there are a lot of things to consider.
-One of the main things to always keep in mind is the fertility levels.
+If you are planning a pregnancy, know many things to consider.
+One of the main things to remember is fertility levels.
 That is, whether you are showing any infertility signs.
-Usually, the signs come to light when you tried getting pregnant through regular and unprotected sex for more than a year but couldn’t do so.
+Usually, this occurs when you have tried getting pregnant through regular and unprotected sex for more than a year but couldn’t do so.

 Signs of infertility

-If you are having trouble getting pregnant, know that you are not alone.
-Approximately 17 percent of couples in Australia experience infertility issues.
-While it can be quite tricky to detect the symptoms of infertility outright, here are the signs that may point to the infertility issues;
+If you are having trouble getting pregnant, know you are not alone.
+Approximately 17% of couples in Australia experience infertility issues.
+While it can be quite tricky to detect the symptoms of infertility outright, here are the signs that may point to infertility issues:

 On average, most women have a cycle of 28 days long.
-If it lasts from 21 days to 35 days, it is still regarded normal provided it’s consistent.
-The cycle is highly unpredictable with irregular periods, making it impossible to know when the next one will come.
-Mainly, the irregular cycle is caused by hormonal problems such as hyperprolactinemia, thyroid hypo/hyperfunction, or polycystic ovarian syndrome (PCOS).
+It is still considered normal if it lasts 21 to 35 days, provided it’s consistent.
+The cycle is highly unpredictable, with irregular periods, making it impossible to know when the next one will come.
+The irregular cycle is mainly caused by hormonal problems such as hyperprolactinemia, thyroid hypo/hyperfunction, or polycystic ovarian syndrome (PCOS).
 All of these hormonal issues can result in infertility.

 Overexercising or stress can also cause one to skip a period.
-But, if you notice you haven’t had your period for months, seeking medical advice is ideal.
+But, if you haven’t had your period for months, seeking medical advice is ideal.

-If you experience heavy and painful periods that hinder your daily activities, it may be a sign of fibroids in the endometriosis or uterus.
+If you experience heavy and painful periods that hinder your daily activities may be a sign of fibroids or endometriosis in the uterus.
 Endometriosis accounts for approximately 25 percent to 50 percent of infertility issues in women.

-Pain during sex in women can be assumed to be a normal thing.
+Many women assume pain during sex to be a normal thing.
 But, it may point to a hidden condition like pelvic inflammatory disease or endometriosis, which is a sign of infertility.

 Hormones play an integral part in our overall health.
 A broad range of symptoms can signal a hormonal imbalance, such as sudden weight gain, constant fatigue, headaches, hair loss, nipple discharge, edema, facial hair, and severe acne.
-These are the conditions that make the hormones of the body imbalance resulting in conceiving difficulties.
+These conditions make the body’s hormones imbalanced, resulting in conceiving difficulties.

 Itchiness or soreness in the vagina accompanied by discharge can imply a vaginal infection.
-If it is not treated, it can cause infections like gonorrhea, mycoplasma, and chlamydia, eventually resulting in infertility.
+If not treated, infections like gonorrhoea, mycoplasma, and chlamydia, can eventually result in infertility.

 Female Reproductive Process

 For a woman to conceive, the reproductive process must occur effectively.
-The steps of reproduction should not be interfered with for a woman to conceive successfully.
-Here are the crucial reproductive steps that must occur;
+The reproduction steps should not be interfered with for a woman to conceive successfully.
+Here are the crucial reproductive steps that must occur:

-Step 3: The sperm goes up the cervix, towards the uterus, and into the fallopian tubes to reach and fertilize the egg.
+3: The sperm goes up the cervix, towards the uterus, and into the fallopian tubes to reach and fertilise the egg.

-Step 4: After the egg is fertilized, it moves down towards the uterus from the fallopian tube.
+4: After fertilising the egg, it moves towards the uterus from the fallopian tube.

-Step 5: Then, the fertilized egg attaches itself to the uterus.
+5: Then, the fertilised egg attaches itself to the uterus.
 This is known as implantation.
 It will then start to grow from there.

 Causes of female infertility

 If the steps mentioned above don’t happen successfully, conceiving becomes hard.
 Anything that hinders the reproductive process from occurring could be the cause of infertility.
-Let us review the common female infertility;
+Let us review the common causes of female infertility:

-Cases of infertility in women can result from ovulation disorders which account for approximately 25 percent.
-Ovulation disorder happens when a female doesn’t ovulate regularly or there is no ovulation at all.
-The potential cause of ovulation disorder lies with the regulation and production of reproductive hormones.
-Conditions such as PCOS, premature ovarian failure, or the presence of excess prolactin can lead to ovulation disorder.
+Cases of infertility in women can result from ovulation disorders, accounting for approximately 25%.
+Ovulation disorder happens when a female doesn’t ovulate regularly or has no ovulation.
+The potential cause of ovulation disorder lies in regulating and producing reproductive hormones.
+Conditions such as PCOS, premature ovarian failure, or excess prolactin can lead to ovulation disorder.

 Research shows that approximately 40 percent of infertility cases are due to fallopian tube disorders.
-STIs such as gonorrhea and chlamydia or Pelvic inflammatory diseases (PID) are likely to cause the fallopian tubes to block.
-Surgeries in the pelvic involving fallopian tubes can also lead to higher infertility chances.
+STIs such as gonorrhoea and chlamydia or Pelvic inflammatory diseases (PID) are likely to cause the fallopian tubes to block.
+Surgeries in the pelvis involving fallopian tubes can also lead to higher infertility chances.

-This is a condition where the uterus’ inner lining called the endometrium attaches and grows in other places like ovaries, fallopian tubes, intestines, and on the pelvis and abdominal cavity walls.
-The growth of such tissue and its surgical removal can highly hinder fertilization.
+This condition is where the uterus’ inner lining, the endometrium, attaches and grows in other places like ovaries, fallopian tubes, intestines, pelvis and abdominal cavity walls.
+The growth of such tissue and its surgical removal can highly hinder fertilisation.

-Sometimes, doctors are unable to find the reason for infertility despite running the needed fertility tests.
+Sometimes, doctors cannot find the reason for infertility despite running normal fertility tests.
 Unexplained infertility affects approximately 10% of couples worldwide.
 The possible causes might be the release of the egg at the wrong time, the inability of the egg to reach the fallopian tube or the inability of the sperm to reach the egg.

 The fertility medications such as Letrozole and Clomid stimulate the hormones responsible for maturing and releasing an egg.
-Besides, these medications can also help those people with ovarian disorders.
+These medications can also help those people with ovarian disorders.
 But, there are some side effects of using these fertility medications, such as higher chances of developing an ovarian tumour or ovarian hyperstimulation.
-Ovarian hyperstimulation is a condition where the ovaries swell and leak fluid into the body, The risk factor is less than 5%, and less than 1% of patients have serious adverse effects.
+Ovarian hyperstimulation is when the ovaries swell and leak fluid into the body.
+The risk factor is less than 5%, and less than 1% of patients have serious adverse effects.

 Doctors tend to recommend IUI (intrauterine insemination) when having fertility issues.
-In this infertility treatment, many healthy sperms are injected into a woman’s uterus during ovulation.
+This infertility treatment, many healthy sperms are injected into a woman’s uterus during ovulation.

 This is the most effective assisted reproductive treatment.
-In IVF or Vitro fertilization, a mature egg is taken from a woman and is fertilized with the sperm in the lab.
-After the egg is fertilized, it is placed into the uterus.
-IVF may take several weeks with the daily hormone injections being administered to ensure the implantation is successful.
+In IVF or Vitro fertilisation, a mature egg is taken from a woman and is fertilised with the sperm in the lab.
+After the egg is fertilised, it is placed into the uterus.
+With daily hormone injections, IVF may take several weeks to ensure successful implantation.

-Many women nowadays are having trouble getting pregnant, and the reason might be infertility issues.
+Many women nowadays have trouble getting pregnant, which might be infertility issues.
 It can be quite frustrating if you have been trying to conceive, but it all ends in a dead-end.
-This does not necessarily mean that you can’t have a family of your own in the future.
+This does not necessarily mean that you can’t have a family in the future.
 You can spot the infertility signs and seek immediate medical help.

 This guide is your saviour in spotting the signs of infertility, the causes, and the treatments available.
-Furthermore, there are useful tips that can help one conceive, so don’t lose hope even if you are completely unable to conceive!
+Furthermore, useful tips can help one conceive, so don’t lose hope even if you cannot conceive!
 And speak to your GP about finding the right solution for you.